suchintannit/Assignment_Devops/README.md

 ```

 <h3> How the Frontend Container is created.</h3>
 The Frontend Container is a simple PHP application that takes user input using HTML forms and stores the data in the container running the backend.
-The frontend container is created using the 3 files
+The frontend container is created using the 3 files.

 1. index.html - https://github.com/suchintannit/Assignment_Devops/blob/main/contact.php
 2. contact.php - https://github.com/suchintannit/Assignment_Devops/blob/main/index.html
 3. db-sql.sql - https://github.com/suchintannit/Assignment_Devops/blob/main/db-sql.sql

-Once these file are written in any directory, a Dockerfile can be created as shown below
+Once these file are written in any directory, a Dockerfile can be created as shown below,
 ```
 FROM ubuntu
 ENV DEBIAN_FRONTEND=noninteractive